EvanQuan/qvim/README.md

 6. (Optional) Install powerline and powerline fonts [here](https://powerline.readthedocs.io/en/latest/installation.html).

 ### Settings
-The `.vimrc` requires an external `settings.vim` file which can be altered depending on the current device used.
+The `.vimrc` file requires an external `settings.vim` file in order to work properly.
 Consider changing the values if there are problems with how the colour scheme or lightline is rendering.